lhervier/dom-spring/README.md

 # TODO

 Check deployment using apache wink which is now natively included in Domino.
 Maybe we can support a higher servlet version (and so, a higher Spring version)

+By now, I'm only implementing Rest Controllers.
+If I have time (or another project), I will check if it work with the "normal" SpringMVC flow.